finxol/blog/content/posts/gdpr.md

 ---
 title: All You Need To Know About GDPR
-description: The GDPR, or General Data Protection Regulation, is a series of laws and regulations adopted in May 2016 by the European Parliament and Council to enable European Union citizens to have better control over their data online.
-It has been in effect from 25 May 2018.
+description: GDPR, or General Data Protection Regulation, is a series of laws and regulations adopted in May 2016 by the European Parliament and Council to enable EU citizens to have better control over their data online.
+It took effect from 25 May 2018.
 image: /blog/european_union_padlock.png
 date: 2020-11-15
 authors: